Redeeming technology as guide

 No sources of conflict so there are few conflicts.

 States are hugely powerful, sources of protection for the community through strict control of individuals.
+They delegate part of their prerogatives (surveillance, flow management) to multinationals.

 The individual only participates as a consumer.